 No matter if it’s a small procedure or a major operation, the last thing anyone wants is for their surgery to be cancelled at the last moment.
-It’s stressful and disruptive to everyone involved.
+It’s stressful and disruptive to everyone involved, which is why surgical practices are constantly looking for ways to prevent surgery cancellations.

 While not all cancellations are avoidable (a patient coming down with a fever the morning of their op or inclement weather), too many cancellations are due to situations that should and could have been prevented.

-Here are 4 ways to prevent surgery cancellations that you can implement at your practice immediately.
+Here are four ways to prevent surgery cancellations that you can implement at your practice immediately.

 Nobody knows why “a stitch in time, saves nine,” but pretending you do can save a ton of aggravation (mostly yours, probably) further down the line.

 Having an electronic surgical record for every patient stored in one place means no more trying to track information jotted down on various pages or forms.
-It also makes it a simple matter for the scheduler to choose the correct location.
+It also makes it a simple matter for the scheduler to choose the correct location and reduce surgery cancellations.

 Once surgery has been scheduled, the race is on to get all the paperwork completed in time for the big day with both the patients and the schedulers speeding their way to the finish line.